 - Institutional metadata shall be recorded, managed, and utilized.

-- Institutional representatives will be held accountable to their roles and responsibilities.
+- Institutional representatives will be held accountable for their roles and responsibilities.

 - Necessary maintenance of institutional data shall be defined.